semji/mockservr/docs/http_mocking.rst

 `velocity` option
 -----------------

-The `velocity` option is an object with an `enabled` value that is a boolean.
-It tells mockservr if the value specified in `response.body` or `response.bodyFile` is an Apache Velocity template file and should be parsed accordingly.
+The `velocity` option either a boolean or an object.
+If a boolean, it tells mockservr if the value specified in `response.body` or `response.bodyFile` is an Apache Velocity template file and should be parsed accordingly.

+If an object, it may define an `enabled` value which tells mockservr if it should parse the response body as a Apache Velocity template file.
+It may also define a `context` value which is an object.
+The values in this object will then be passed to the Velocity engine and thus be available in the Apache Velcity template file.

 Velocity templates let you access some of the request's parameters (such as query params and form data) and forge a tailored response.